IBM-Bluemix-Docs/mass-data-migration/access-data.md

 You can access your migrated data by using {{site.data.keyword.cos_full}}.
 {: shortdesc}

-After the offload is complete, you can enjoy immediate access to your data in the cloud while {{site.data.keyword.cloud_notm}} securely wipes the device.
+After the offload is complete, enjoy immediate access to your data in the cloud while {{site.data.keyword.cloud_notm}} securely wipes the device.

 ## Accessing your data in Cloud Object Storage
 {: #access-data-cos}

 Your migrated data is available in the Cloud Object Storage instance that you specified when you submitted your {{site.data.keyword.mdms_short}} request.
-Before you delete data from your source server, verify that the data uploaded successfully to {{site.data.keyword.cloud_notm}}.
+Before you delete data from your source server, verify that the data was uploaded successfully to {{site.data.keyword.cloud_notm}}.

 To access and verify your data: